debruine/glossary/README.md

 ## Example

-Hover over the terms to see a popup definition.
+Click on the terms to see a popup definition.

 ``` r
 library(glossary)